Melbourne Town Hall

 Description

-Melbourne Town Hall became the heart of the city and cultural civic activity when completed in 1870.
-Today it hosts theatre, weddings, receptions, exhibitions while operating as a workplace for council staff.
-The Second Empire style building (taking inspiration from several different periods and styles) celebrates its corner site with a tower in the grand French Renaissance style.
+The Second Empire-style building takes inspiration from several different periods and styles and celebrates its corner site with a tower in the grand French Renaissance style.

 What's On